 I'm kind of scared to visit people a second time because our moments were special and I want to keep it that way.
 I like to keep these nights a one-time thing, and I don't necessarily feel the need to stay in touch.
 But I tell them who I am and if they want to add me on Facebook or something there's no problem.
 I'm always happy to send them pictures or books.

 Most of your work seems to be done abroad.
-Have you ever done a project in Belgium and are you planning to?
+Did you ever do a project in Belgium and are you planning to do?

 Your project In Between documents the period of change Egypt is undergoing.
 How has the uprising changed people's lives, in your opinion?

 I took a lot of street photographs as a student.
-I always had this feeling of stealing something—that people were not people to me anymore, just subjects.
+I always had this feeling of stealing something – that people were not people to me anymore, just subjects.
 I could wait for a very long time to find a nice environment and wait for someone to pass by, and I composed a picture in my head before I even took it.
-The pictures turned out OK but I didn't like them—something was missing.
+The pictures turned out okay but I didn't like them – something was missing.